-If you have an accommodation letter from his office indicating that you have a disability which requires academic accommodations, please present it to me so we can discuss the accommodations that you might need for this class.
-It is best to request these changes at the beginning if not before the start of class so there is ample time to arrange the accommodations.
+If you have an accommodation letter from his office indicating that you have a disability which requires academic accommodation, please present it to me so we can discuss the accommodation(s) that you might need for this class.
+It is best to request these changes at the beginning if not before the start of class so there is ample time to arrange the accommodation(s).